 As we've already noted, only 50,000 existing Afterpay customers were able to earn points during the initial launch.
 Fingers crossed the platform opens out more broadly over time - we'll update this page if it does.

 Paying off your Afterpay debt as your instalments are due is crucial if you want to avoid late payment charges and other fees.
 If those fees mount up, they're likely to outstrip the value of the Qantas Points you earn from your purchases.

-THE POINTS FINDER TAKERegular Afterpay users can benefit from extra Qantas Points on their purchases, and may even be able to double dip.
-However, the restriction of just 50,000 members signing up means lots of potential customers will miss out, so sign up quickly if you're interested.
-If you miss out or don't use Afterpay much, using a card that earns Qantas Points remains the best strategy for maximising the points earned while you shop.
+THE POINTS FINDER TAKERegular Afterpay users could benefit from extra Qantas Points on their purchases, and were possibly even be able to double-dip.
+However, the restriction of just 50,000 members signing up meant lots of potential customers missed out.
+If you missed out or don't use Afterpay much, using a card that earns Qantas Points remains the best strategy for maximising the points earned while you shop.

 More guides on Finder

 Qantas EXTENDS triple points offer: Last chance to boost yours